THE INSIDER INTERVIEWS: AARON ANDERSON

 The cynical version is that the worst version of the concept would still sell and make the money back, which then freed us up to make the best version.
 It’s similar to what the likes of Jason Blum are doing in America.
 So we were looking at a slightly more Ridley Scott version of that, so horror, because that’s the bullseye if you can hit it and then sci-fi and thriller as well.

 In terms of finding projects, I started from nothing really.
 We didn’t expect to find any projects that we could reverse-engineer, that actually fitted what we were looking for, so we met with every writer we could meet.
-We went out with some vague ideas of films we wanted to make, we worked in genre spaces and areas to see if we could get something like PHONE BOOTH or 28 DAYS LATER and gave that to writers to see if they could run with it.
+We went out with some vague ideas of films we wanted to make, we worked in genre spaces and areas to see if we could get something like real time screenplay PHONE BOOTH or 28 DAYS LATER and gave that to writers to see if they could run with it.